bluedynamics/yafowil.plone/README.rst

 Functionality
 =============

 Browser Resources
 -----------------

 Plugins may provide custom javascript, css, images (and so on).
-This package registers the directory containing them as a resource-directory.
+This package registers the directories containing them as a resource-directory.
 Thus they can be accessed from the webbrowser.
 The schema is ``+++resource++MODULENAME/filename.ext``.
 I.e. if ``yafowil.widget.autocomplete`` is available its javascript can be accessed with